joutwater/Major-Studio-1/README.md

 ![Image](https://github.com/joutwater/Major-Studio-1/blob/master/FINAL/Rembrandt%20:%20Zelfportrets/Images/IMG-3815.JPG)

-A visualization of creative proliferation in America by way of mapping the frequency of artworks by state from the 18th century to the early 20th century.

 ## Westward Expansion

 #### A visualization of creative proliferation in America by way of mapping the frequency of artworks by state from the 18th century to the early 20th century.